KaiWalter/automate-posts/posts/nvim-windows-build-plugins.md

 nvim
 ```

-Yet this setup was not sufficient for **Telescope/fzf**, as only a **clang** but no **gcc** compiler seemed to be available.
-I succeeded when adding a **gcc** into the mix but was not really happy with the extra "Visual Studio Developer PowerShell" command prompt required.
+Yet this setup was not sufficient for **Telescope/fzf**, as only a **clang** but obviously no **gcc** compiler seemed to be available with MS Build Tools.
+I succeeded when adding a **gcc** into the mix, but was not really happy with the extra "Visual Studio Developer PowerShell" command prompt required.

 ### LLVM/Clang/LLD based mingw-w64

 In this toolchain I found **clang** and **gcc** compilers.
 Also it allowed me to just add it to the path (see script `NeoVimPluginInstall.ps1` below) of my current shell when directing NeoVim into a plugin installation - without an extra command prompt like above.

-That allowed me to use build process configuration for **Telescope/fzf** on Linux and Windows without any changes:
+That helped me to use the same build process configuration for **Telescope/fzf** on Linux and Windows without any changes:

 ```
 return {